 32. Use Insect Screens

-If you don’t want thousands of African bugs joining you in your tent or camper, then you are going to need insect and mosquito screens.
+If you don’t want thousands of African bugs joining you in your tent or camper, you will need insect and mosquito screens.

-We have existing mosquito screens on our tent side panels but there were a multitude of tiny little bugs that could still squeeze through the holes so we ended up adding another layer of fine-grade mesh on top.
-Basically, a secondary layer.
+We have existing mosquito screens on our tent side panels, but many tiny little bugs could still squeeze through the holes, so we added another layer of fine-grade mesh on top—a secondary layer.